Asad Q. Ahmed

-Asad Q. Ahmed is an American scholar who is the Magistretti Distinguished Professor of Middle Eastern Languages and Culture and Professor of Arabic and Islamic studies in the Department of Middle Eastern Languages and Cultures at the University of California, Berkeley.
+Asad Q. Ahmed is an American scholar who is the Magistretti Distinguished Professor of Middle Eastern Languages and Cultures and Professor of Arabic and Islamic studies in the Department of Middle Eastern Languages and Cultures at the University of California, Berkeley.
 He is also the director of the Center for Middle Eastern Studies.

 Previously, he held appointments such as a Leverhulme professor at the University of Cambridge and as a Chaire Sécable at l’École des Hautes Études en Sciences Sociales (School for Advanced Studies in the Social Sciences), Paris.

 Early life and career

-Ahmed studied philosophy and literature at Yale University, from which he graduated in 2000.
+Ahmed studied philosophy and literature at Yale University, where he earned his bachelor's in 2000.
 He received his doctorate from the Department of Near Eastern Studies at Princeton University in 2007.

 Ahmed is a member of the advisory board of a number of international journals and book series, including the Islamic History and Thought Series (Gorgias Press), the Journal of Religion and Politics, Mantık araştırmaları dergisi, The Manchester Journal of Transregional Islamic Law and Practice, al-Mukhatabat, Aestimatio New Series, and Oxford Studies in Islamic Philosophy.